Lemi0002/Resistor_Generator/README.md

     _RG_Specification;4700;1_

-### OutputPath
+### OutputPathRelative
-Specifies the location of the PNG output.
-If no location is specified an "Output" directory at the input file location will be generated.
-If one is specified the output path will be relative to the input file location.
+Specifies the relative location of the PNG output based on the path of the input file where the specification command was found.
+This command will only have an effect if no absolute output path was set by the command line arguments.

-Please note that the output path must be entered in quotation marks.
+If no relative location is specified, the output will be saved to the directory of the input file.

 Parameters:

-    P1: Output [string]
+    P1: Path [string]

 Example:

-    _RG_OutputPath;"Drawables/Output"_
+    _RG_OutputPathRelative;Output/Pictures_

 ### ImageSize
 Specifies the image size of the output in pixel dimensions.